How Fatty Foods Affect Acne

 High-Calorie Content of Fatty Foods

 Fat is high in calories.
-In fact, one gram of fat contains 9 calories, while one gram of carbohydrate or protein contains only 4 calories.
+One gram of fat contains 9 calories, while one gram of carbohydrate or protein contains only 4 calories.

-High-calorie, fatty fast food options, such as hamburgers, fries, and pizza, are easy to obtain and eat.
+High-calorie, fatty fast food options, such as hamburgers, fries, and pizza, are easy to obtain and overeat.
 One study suggests that, on average, a person visiting a fast food restaurant buys a meal containing 827 calories.
 That one meal makes up almost half of the normal daily calorie intake - 2000 calories for an average adult.

-Since fatty foods tend to be high in calories, researchers have considered whether the high-calorie content of fatty food contributes to acne rather than the fat in the food itself.5
+Since fatty foods tend to be high in calories, we need to consider whether the high-calorie content of fatty food contributes to acne rather than the fat in the food itself.7

 How increased calories might lead to more acne

-In other words, since increased sebum production contributes to acne, high-calorie fatty foods might contribute to acne formation through indirectly increasing insulin and IGF-1.8
+In other words, since increased sebum production contributes to acne, high-calorie fatty foods might contribute to acne formation through indirectly increasing insulin and IGF-1.10

 Surveys Investigating the Potential Link Between Fatty Foods and Acne

-Results of the surveys are presented in the chart below.
+Results of the surveys are presented in the chart below.11-14

-Based on the lack of any RCTs, evidence linking fat intake to acne formation is weak.14 In order to determine whether there is a relationship between fatty foods and acne, researchers will need to conduct RCTs.15
+Based on the lack of any RCTs, evidence linking fat intake to acne formation is weak.15 In order to determine whether there is a relationship between fatty foods and acne, researchers will need to conduct RCTs.16